Azure/azure-migrate-export/documentation/azure-migrate-export.md

 ### Install Location
 We recommend to download the utility in C: drive.
 Information is exchanged with APIs in the form of packets, and hence the install location should not have packet inspection / modification rights.
 ### .NET Framework Version
-The machine running Azure Migrate Export must run on .NET framework 4.7.2 or later.
+The machine running Azure Migrate Explore must run on .NET framework 4.7.2 or later.
 [Learn More](https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) on how to check the .NET version running on the machine.
 ### Transport Layer Security (TLS)
 The operating system must support TLS 1.2.
 [Learn More](https://learn.microsoft.com/en-us/windows-server/security/tls/tls-registry-settings?tabs=diffie-hellman) on how to check supported TLS version on the machine.
 ### Memory